 - Reduce the amount of foods that constrict the airways.
 Foods that lead to increased phlegm production result in more constricted airways, which can cause throat clearing or a runny nose.
 Wheat, dairy products, candy, ice cream, cookies, and refined carbohydrates, such as pasta, are examples of products that could cause increased phlegm production.

 - Physical activity with a closed mouth.
 If your children spend a lot of time in front of a computer or TV, encourage them to participate in physical activities with their mouths closed.
 Children who already participate in high intensity activities like football or basketball, may play with an open mouth, which can become a habit also outside of the training arena.
 Try to stimulate them to exercise with a closed mouth as often as possible.
 Helping them shift into the habit of nasal breathing usually goes faster than you would think.

 - Improve the posture.
-Make your child aware of their posture when sitting, walking, running, eating, reading, studying, watching TV, sitting in front of the computer, playing video games, using the cell phone etc. A great (and fun) exercise to improve the posture is to fill a half a saucepan with water and then put it on the head and a) walk around with it for one minute and b) sit down and rise up from a chair ten times, without spilling out the water.
+Make your child aware of their posture when sitting, walking, running, eating, reading, studying, watching TV, sitting in front of the computer, playing video games, using the mobile phone etc. A great (and fun) exercise to improve the posture is to fill a half a saucepan with water and then put it on the head and a) walk around with it for one minute and b) sit down and rise up from a chair ten times, without spilling out the water.